-Your doctor also may perform a McMurry test to look for a meniscal tear.
-This test involves bending your knee, then straightening and rotating it.
-You may hear a slight pop during this test, which can indicate a meniscal tear.
+Your doctor also may perform a McMurray test to look for a meniscal tear.
+This test involves bending your knee and then straightening and rotating it.
+You may hear a slight pop during this test.
+This can indicate a tear of the meniscus.

-With arthroscopy, a small incision (cut) is made near the knee.
-The arthroscope is a thin and flexible fiberoptic device that can be inserted through the incision.
-It has a small light and camera, and surgical instruments can be moved through the arthroscope or through additional incisions in your knee.
+With arthroscopy, a small incision or cut is made near the knee.
+The arthroscope is a thin and flexible fiber-optic device that can be inserted through the incision.
+It has a small light and camera.
+Surgical instruments can be moved through the arthroscope or through additional incisions in your knee.

 - Rest your knee.
 Use crutches to avoid any weight bearing on the joint.
 Avoid any activities that worsen your knee pain.